Blogs

 Earth Day 2025: Embracing Sustainability Through Greener Data Centers and Web Hosting

 April 22, 2025In a recent statement, AMD’s Chief Technology Officer (CTO), Mark Papermaster, has highlighted the growing importance of AI inference in mobile phones and laptops, positioning it as the future of computing.
-Papermaster’s vision underscores a shift in the technology landscape, where AI-powered capabilities are no longer confined to data centers but are increasingly being embedded in consumer devices like smartphones and laptops.
+Papermaster’s vision highlights a shift in the technology landscape, where AI-powered capabilities are no longer confined to data centers but are increasingly being integrated into consumer devices, such as smartphones and laptops.

 The Shift Toward Edge Computing